kdorff/esphome-display-panel/README.md

     esphome-display-panel=https://github.com/kdorff/esphome-display-panel.git#v0.0.1
 ```

-The `includes:` stanza is including the `tft-room-time-temp.h` file where we will be doing data initialization and per-update DisplayPanel state updates.
+The `includes:` stanza is including the `tft-room-time-temp.h` file where we will be doing data initialization, state updates, drawing, etc.

 The `libraries:` stanza is include this `esphome-display-panel project`, version `v0.0.1`.